 Registering to vote might seem irrelevant to your borrowing habits, but being on the electoral roll can have a positive impact on your credit score.
 Lenders need to be able to confirm your identity and if they can’t find you on the electoral register, this can be difficult.
 Even if you don’t have any intention of voting in the next election, it’s a good idea to register anyway.

 There are two types of credit check.
-The first is known as a ‘soft’ check or search.
-This is an initial look at certain information on your credit report.
+The first is known as a ‘soft’ check or search, which looks at specific details on your credit report.

 The second type of credit check is a ‘hard’ search.
 Hard searches are carried out when you apply for a line of credit.
 These can be seen by other lenders.

-Lots of hard checks in a short space of time can damage your credit score and make it harder to borrow.
+If your credit report shows multiple hard checks during a short period of time, this can negatively impact your score and make it harder to borrow.
 It’s a vicious spiral where one rejection can lead to another.

 If you’re ever rejected for a type of credit, it’s a good idea to wait a few months before applying again.